 Northwestern Polytechnic (NWP) is a research and innovation hub in the community of Grande Prairie.
 With faculty, staff and student researchers active in a range of specialty areas—including renewable energy, sustainable systems, data analytics, community enhancement, and human health and wellness—NWP has the expertise to support community initiatives and address persistent industry problems.

 NWP is home to a clean technology innovation laboratory that aims to develop clean power options in collaboration with industry partners.
 The laboratory is equipped with a 500W EFOY-Pro methanol fuel cell and a full photovoltaic generation array.

 Additional proposed NWP projects include the design, development and testing of a compact mobile solar power plant and options for small off-highway electric vehicles.

 For more information on NWP’s research initiatives, news and opportunities, visit gprc.ab.ca/research.

 The emerging clean technology sector benefits from the presence of Aquatera’s Landfill Gas-to-energy Project, which provides opportunities for business and knowledge sharing.

 Building on its strengths, Grande Prairie is beginning to attract investment in the clean tech industry.
-With projects such as Aquatera’s landfill, Cielo’s planned biodiesel plant, combined with the City’s investment in solar electric transit and combined heat and power installation, we continue to use our expertise in energy that to attract clean tech industries and diversification opportunities.
-Recent investments within clean tech innovation such as Naticol’s planned Blue Methanol facility, which plans to capture up to 1 million tonnes of co2 annually, builds upon the region’s strengths within the energy industry and position Grande Prairie as a centre of excellence.
+With projects such as Aquatera’s landfill, Cielo’s planned biodiesel plant, combined with the City’s investment in solar electric transit and combined heat and power installation, we continue to use our expertise in energy to attract clean tech industries and diversification opportunities.
+Recent investments within clean tech innovation such as Naticol’s planned Blue Methanol facility, which plans to capture up to 1 million tonnes of co2 annually, build upon the region’s strengths within the energy industry and position Grande Prairie as a centre of excellence.